kweckwerth/Raspberry/README.md

 # Raspberry
 This is my first attempt at a compiled Angular deployment to display a list of Youtube videos using Tomcat.
-Checkout my other project
+Checkout my other project "AngularYoutubePlayer" for the source code to this.
+This project was meant to share for deployment purposes.

 To Run
 ------